zhougsoft/mfers-treasury-data/README.md

 > a script to ping the mfers treasury contract and parse it's related data

-some example parsed data is in the `data` folder
+** warning: this is a WIP **

-## to run
+## to use

+- install deps:
-1. install deps: `npm install`
+  - `npm install`
-1. make a copy of `.env.example` named `.env` and add Ethereum node url
+- serve the non-existent client lol:
-1. run the script with `npm start`
+  - `npm start`
-1. fetched & parsed events land in the auto-created `output` folder!
+- fetch & parse treasury contract income events, then save them to disk as json:
+  - `npm run cache`
+- spin up an in-memory sqlite database and seed with cached data (very WIP):
+  - `npm run migrate-up`

+use at own risk lol